About the Project

 In August 2019, the locomotive chassis was transferred to The West Shed at Swanwick, the home of the Princess Royal Class Locomotive Trust (PRCLT), who were selected to complete the job of locomotive assembly.

 2020 saw the project affected by the Coronavirus pandemic, with the main assembly base shutting down for nearly 5 months.
 A number of historic engineering issues have since been identified with the active input of our new Assessment Body Ricardo Certification and PRCLT.
 A new work programme was launched on November 2021.
-By the end of 2023, chassis component dismantling, testing and rectification work was larglely complete and chassis reassembly had started, alongside the delivery of replacement driving wheels.
+By the end of 2023, chassis component dismantling, testing and rectification work was largely complete and chassis reassembly had started, alongside the delivery of replacement driving wheels.

 Creating the New National Memorial Engine